4d/docs/website/translated_docs/pt/ViewPro/method-list.md

 #### Descrição

-The `VP Get formulas` command <!-- REF #_method_.VP Get formulas.Summary -->retrieves the formulas from a designated *rangeObj*<!-- END REF -->.
+The `VP Get formulas` command<!-- REF #_method_.VP Get formulas.
+Summary -->retrieves the formulas from a designated *rangeObj*<!-- END REF -->.

 In *rangeObj*, pass a range whose formulas you want to retrieve.
 If *rangeObj* designates multiple ranges, the formula of the first range is returned.
 If *rangeObj* does not contain any formulas, the command returns an empty string.

 The returned collection is two-dimensional:

 * The first-level collection contains subcollections of formulas.
 Each subcollection reprensents a row.
 * Each subcollection defines cell values for the row.
 Values are text elements containing the cell formulas.

 #### Exemplo

 You want to retrieve the formulas in the Sum and Average columns from this document:

 ![](assets/en/ViewPro/cmd_vpGetFormulas.PNG)